13 Notable alumni of

 Biography

-Sir Henry Solomon Wellcome was an American pharmaceutical entrepreneur.
+Sir Henry Solomon Wellcome was an American and British pharmaceutical entrepreneur.
 He founded the pharmaceutical company Burroughs Wellcome & Company with his colleague Silas Burroughs in 1880, which is one of the four large companies to eventually merge to form GlaxoSmithKline.
 He left a large amount of capital for charitable work in his will, which was used to form the Wellcome Trust, one of the world's largest medical charities.
 He was a keen collector of medical artefacts which are now managed by the Science Museum, London, and a small selection of which are displayed at the Wellcome Collection.

 2. Josiah K. Lilly, Sr